California State Route 91: 91 Express Lanes

 The 91 Express Lanes are 18 mi high-occupancy toll lanes (HOT lanes) contained entirely within the median of the Riverside Freeway in Orange and Riverside counties.
 The 91 Express Lanes run from the junction of SR 91 with the SR 55 Freeway (Costa Mesa Freeway) in Anaheim to its junction with I-15 in Corona.
 Before the extension in 2017, they ended at the Riverside County line.
 With the extension of the toll lanes, the HOV lane between I-15 and Green River Road was converted into a HOT lane.
 The primary purpose of the toll lanes is to provide a faster output for drivers due to the congestion the highway experiences during peak hours, and to promote carpooling.
 The toll lanes opened in 1995 and when they opened, it was the country's first fully-automated toll collection system to feature value pricing.

 The 91 Express Lanes consist of two primary lanes in each direction, separated from the main lanes of the Riverside Freeway with white, 3 ft, plastic lane markers (as opposed to concrete barriers or a similar solid barrier, or even just double white lines separating many other California HOT lanes).
 Entry and exit points for the 91 Express Lanes are only located at their west and east ends, and at the Orange–Riverside county line where the toll road originally terminated before 2017.

-As of July 2024, the toll rates differ between the counties.
+As of July 2026, the toll rates differ between the counties.
 In the Riverside County segment, drivers are tolled using a congestion pricing system based on the real-time levels of traffic.
-The Orange County segment instead uses a preset variable pricing system based on the time of day, with the highest toll rate set at $9.10 being charged at 2:00 pm to 3:00 pm eastbound on Fridays.
-Carpools with three or more people, motorcycles, and clean air vehicles are charged 50 percent of the posted toll when traveling eastbound from 4:00 pm to 6:00 pm on weekdays, and travel toll-free at all other times, if they use the designated carpool lane at the toll collection points.
+The Orange County segment instead uses a preset variable pricing system based on the time of day, with the highest toll rate set at $9.65 being charged at 2:00 pm to 3:00 pm eastbound on Fridays.
+Carpools with three or more people and motorcycles are charged 50 percent of the posted toll when traveling eastbound from 4:00 pm to 6:00 pm on weekdays, and travel toll-free at all other times, if they use the designated carpool lane at the toll collection points.
 All tolls are collected using an open road tolling system, and therefore there are no toll booths to receive cash.
 Each vehicle is required to carry a FasTrak transponder.
 The 91 Express Lanes' system predates the introduction of the FasTrak Flex version, with a switch set to indicate the number of the vehicle's occupants, so that either the standard FasTrak tag without the switch may be used.
-However, carpools with three or more people, motorcycles, and clean air vehicles must still apply for a "special Access account" to receive the carpool discounts.
+However, carpools with three or more people and motorcycles must still apply for a "special Access account" to receive the carpool discounts.
 Drivers without any FasTrak tag will be assessed a toll violation regardless of whether they qualify for the carpool discounts.